Photo by Benis Arapovic

 Your best employees will be to think on their feet and be passionate about succeeding.
 That doesn’t mean hiring mavericks because a small operation usually needs flexible people who are also comfortable in settings requiring collegial teamwork.

-There’s nothing wrong workers who are independent-minded mavericks.
+There’s nothing wrong with hiring workers who are independent-minded mavericks.
+But carefully ask about their short-term and long-term goals.

-But frequently you’ll find they are there to learn your business and will soon leave to start their own businesses — often to compete with you.
+Beware: Frequently you’ll attract people who are only there to learn your business, and will soon leave to start their own businesses — often to compete with you.

 Behavioral interviews